Code-Institute-Submissions/-Eamonn5P-Fitness-with-Eamonn-/README.md

-<h1>Fitness with Eamonn <p><a href="https://eamonn5p.github.io/Fitness-with-Eamonn-/" rel="nofollow">Click here to view the live Project.</a></p></h1>
+# Fitness with Eamonn <a href="https://eamonn5p.github.io/Fitness-with-Eamonn-/" rel="nofollow">Click here to view the live Project.</a>

 This is a Personal Training website.
 You can find here details about the personal trainers qualifications, what packages are on offer, communication details, social media links, a gallery of images relating to the service and a tool to submit what package you would like to purchase.

 ![responsive-image](assets/css/images/responsive.png)

-<h1>Features</h1>
+# Features
-<h2>Header</h2>
+## Header
-<p>The header shows the name of the Personal Training business with use of a colour comination and font style which will feature throughout the website</p>
+The header shows the name of the Personal Training business with use of a colour comination and font style which will feature throughout the website
-<h2>Navbar</h2>
+## Navbar
-<p>The Navbar is located just below the header and consists of a Home, About, Gallery and Contact Icon.
-These change colour when hovered over and bring you to that specific section of the website when clicked.</p>
+The Navbar is located just below the header and consists of a Home, About, Gallery and Contact Icon.
+These change colour when hovered over and bring you to that specific section of the website when clicked.<

 ![header/navbar-image](assets/css/images/header.png)

 <hr>

-<h1>Hero Image</h1>
+# Hero Image
-<p>For the Hero image, there is a nice minimalistic photo of Dumbells and a Welcome header welcoming customers to the website.</p>
+For the Hero image, there is a nice minimalistic photo of Dumbells and a Welcome header welcoming customers to the website.

 ![hero](assets/css/images/hero-read.png)

 <hr>

-<h2>About</h2>
+# About
-<p>The About section informs potential clients about the Qualifications and Certifications of the Personal Trainer and what he specialises in.
-Such as:</p>
+The About section informs potential clients about the Qualifications and Certifications of the Personal Trainer and what he specialises in.
+Such as:
 <ul>
 <li>Being recognised by the fitness industry through REPS</li>
 <li>That he is First Aid Trained</li>